avsteele/C_Programming_Notes/public/2-Writing_Programs.md

 ```

 Everything on a line following a `//` will be ignored by the compiler.
 Use comments to document what your code is doing.
 The more complex your code is the more important this becomes.

+> Since all the work in this chapter is simple you can just delete the contents of your `main.c` file and replace them with the new code when moving to the next example or doing the exercises.

 ## Printing Console